 At first, you will be presented with a list of 100 documents (20 per page).
 In this list, each entry will display a tag indicating if this similar patent has a priority date earlier or later than the viewed patent, along its publication number and title, current assignee, application date, and publication date.

-At the top right part of the screen you will find two buttons labeled "More Similar Patents" and "Save".
+At the top right part of the screen you will find two buttons labelled "More Similar Patents" and "Save".

 If you click on the "More Similar Patents" button, a new results page will be opened in a new tab with 1,000 similar patents in total.
 "Save All To Workspace" will allow you to save the patents contained in the page you are currently viewing into a Workspace.
 "Export" will allow you to export the patents contained in the page.

 Another option from the overview page is "Patent Valuation" which gives the valuation for the patent and shows some of the different scores that are used to calculate this value.